gamalkevin/lpic-jadi/README.md

 *My lazy ass* kept procrastinating the learning process.
 As of writing this, I've already spent half a month of no progress.
 I'm just getting started now, hah! *Well, better late than never!*

-Prior I have already watched video 001 through 003, which covers the basics and installation of two labs (Fedora and Ubuntu), so I'll skip the notes of both, since I already know how to do it without watching the video.
+Before this, I have already watched video 001 through 003, which covers the basics and installation of two labs (Fedora and Ubuntu), so I'll skip the notes of both, since I already know how to do it without watching the video.
 However, see the next file for the documentation of labs that I prepared.